gnosis/dex-research/dFusion/dFusion.rst

 There are a variety of fraud-proofs:

-State Transition & Utility & Conservation of value updates
+State Transition, Utility & Conservation of Value Updates
 ---------------------------------------------------------
 - Reprovide the solution as payload
 - For each order processed, verify the order from order-stream by reconstructing the stored order rolling hash of the referenced batch